sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ).addTo(map);
 ```

-With this addition the visualization of figure NEXTFIGURENUMBER is starting to clarify the relative distances of the two routes.
+With this addition the visualization of figure NEXTFIGURENUMBER is starting to convey the relative distances of the two routes.

 <figure style="margin-left:0;margin-right:0;">
 <div id="map-library-2" style="width:840px;height:660px"></div>